hivejs/docs/setup/installing_plugins.md

 Install with `npm i hive-plugin-presence`

+## hive-plugin-import
+A plugin for the editor page that allows users to import files into the current document.

+Install with `npm i hive-plugin-import`

+## hive-plugin-export
+A plugin for the editor page that allows users to export and download the current document in various file formats.

+Install with `npm i hive-plugin-export`

 ## hive-plugin-my-documents
-A plugin that adds owner and read/write privileges and a management page for your documents.
-Currently still very basic.
+A plugin that establishes document ownership and allows owners to manage read/write privileges and adds a management page for your documents.
+Currently, this is the only way to create new documents.

 Install with `npm i hive-plugin-my-documents`